TPB Information Sheet TPB(I) 02/2011

 (c) The outstanding debt or demand must be connected to the property over which the lien is being claimed

-- A lien could also attach over electronic property such as a software data file that a registered agent has expended labour and made more valuable.
+- A lien could also attach over electronic property such as a software data file that a registered tax practitioner has expended labour and made more valuable.

-- However, a lien would not extend to invoices or a sales journal where those documents are provided to the agent only for checking and do not embody the result of the agent's labour.
+- However, a lien would not extend to invoices or a sales journal where those documents are provided to the tax practitioner only for checking and do not embody the result of the practitioner's labour.

-- A letter of engagement, which may comprise part or all of the contract between an agent and their client, may set out expressly whether the agent or client has ownership of documents in certain circumstances.
+- A letter of engagement, which may comprise part or all of the contract between a tax practitioner and their client, may set out expressly whether the tax practitioner or client has ownership of documents in certain circumstances.

 - Subject to agreement to the contrary, the following documents are likely to belong to the client: